 - The sharing of sexual imagery of children by adults as this constitutes child sexual abuse and schools should always inform the Police.
-Images of this kind should not be deleted from a child or adult's phone. - Children sharing adult pornography or exchanging sexual texts which do not contain imagery. - Sexual imagery downloaded from the internet by a child. - Sexual imagery downloaded from the internet by a child and shared with a peer (also under the age of 18) or an adult.
+Images of this kind should not be deleted from a child or adult's phone. - Children sharing adult pornography or exchanging sexual texts which do not contain imagery2. - Sexual imagery downloaded from the internet by a child3.